Last updated on March 30, 2025

 The Mana Base

-Because Muldrotha can cast lands from the graveyard there’s a lot of focus on fetch and cycling lands
+Because Muldrotha can play lands from the graveyard I snuck in a cycling land and focused on fetches.ย

-Evolving Wilds, Terramorphic Expanse, and the Panorama lands from Shards of Alara serve as examples of lands that work as fetches.
+Evolving Wilds, Terramorphic Expanse, and Foreboding Landscape work nicely with the Panorama lands from Shards of Alara serve as examples of lands that work as fetches.

-To help fix your three colors you have the on-color shock lands from Ravnica, the check lands from M10 and Innistrad, the slow lands from Midnight Hunt and Crimson Vow, and the cycling lands from Urza’s Saga and Amonkhet.
+To help fix your three colors you have the on-color shock lands from Ravnica, the check lands from M10 and Innistrad, the slow lands from Midnight Hunt and Crimson Vow, and a cycling land from Amonkhet (other cycling lands are good budget options, more on this below).

 The Strategy

 Your main goal is to chill and survive.
-Everybody knows that if you’re playing a Muldrotha deck you’re going to be a long-term problem.
+Most players catch on that your Muldrotha deck will be a long-term problem.
 So you may be attacked early, your commander will probably be the target of removal, and your graveyard the target of some hate.
-Try to always land your commander on the battlefield with a protective spell or enchantment.
+Try to always land your commander on the battlefield with a protective spell or enchantment.ย ย

 Ramp is best in the early game.
 In the midgame your cards should disrupt everybody equally, forcing every player to sacrifice a creature or discard a card.
 Get your self-mill going to obtain more resources turn after turn.

-In the late game you should be recurring your big spells with Eternal Witness-like effects, replaying your sagas for value until you fire your win condition at an opponent.
+In the late game you should recur your big spells with Evolution Witness-like effects, replay your sagas for value until you fire your win condition at an opponent.

 Combos and Interactions